Nischay2312/3AxisRoboticArm/README.md

-# 3AxisRoboticArm
+# RoboticArm
-Repository for the 3 Axis Robotic Arm
+Repository for the Robotic Arm Controllers